 The stark reality of it is that most people are not saving enough for their retirement.
 Auto-enrolment was introduced to encourage people to start saving more for their retirement, but the minimum employee contribution of 5% is not sufficient for the majority of people, contrary to what half of employees think.

-A report carried out by Aviva last year concluded that nearly a quarter of employees (23%) think retirement will be a financial struggle.
+A report carried out by Aviva in 2018 concluded that nearly a quarter of employees (23%) think retirement will be a financial struggle.
 So, what is the magic number that you should save for retirement?

 Ideal pension pot amount

 The generally accepted figure among experts, if the aim is to maintain a similar lifestyle in retirement, is a contribution equal to 13% of your annual income*.
 This includes the employer pension contribution.

 Investment house, Fidelity, has devised a system it calls the ‘Power of Seven’, consisting of a number of savings goals.
 Ultimately, it suggests that to comfortably retire at 68, you should have saved the equivalent of 7 times your annual household income.

 This rule works quite well for many people.
 For example: